|Our resident monitor lizard came out of his hovel for a drink from the cement pond.|

 Suddenly, they saw the snake, a black mamba.
 Louise had given them a sheet with photos of various snakes in the event they’d have to identify one.
 Here was their opportunity.
 They grabbed the sheet and were certain it was the outrageously venomous black mamba.

-As I had done years ago, Rita couldn’t resist taking photos until the snake disappeared near the chimney.
+Rita couldn’t resist taking photos until the snake disappeared near the chimney as I had done years ago.
 What would be the point of calling the rangers if the snake was nowhere to be found?
-They went about their day with a watchful eye knowing they were leaving the next morning for Germany.
+They went about their day with a watchful eye, knowing they were leaving the next morning for Germany.

-On Tuesday, determined to get the darned thing out of that house, Louise contacted snake handler, Jaun, (20 something) who’d attended snake school with us.
-He’s very active in the park conducting a tremendous number of services as an Honorary Ranger and all-around caring and good guy.
+On Tuesday, determined to get the darned thing out of that house, Louise contacted snake handler, Jaun (20 something), who’d attended snake school with us.
+He’s very active in the park, conducting many services as an Honorary Ranger and all-around caring and good guy.

 |For residents of Marloth Park, here is Juan’s contact information.|